 Enthusiastic scientists from many fields of biology form our team.
 Microbiologists, ecologists, botanists, zoologists, biotechnologists, doctors and educators are committed to making the world of microorganisms more widely understood.
 They are supported by the Leopold-Franzens-Universität Innsbruck, the Medical University of Innsbruck and the University of Applied Sciences MCI.
-The visitors are to make big eyes and out of wonder about the world of the little ones will not come out.
+Visitors will be amazed and should never stop being amazed by the world of the small creatures.

 Dr. Heribert Insam

 "Heribert's attention and fascination is caught by the microbes around the world ..."

 Birgit loves the cold of the high mountains and the Arctic where she does research with microbes.

 Conny works with pathogenic bacteria and fungi and tests them in her lab.

 Birgit is very fascinated by the interaction of ants and microbes.

 Dr. Silvia Prock

 Teaching children the world of science is Silvia's passion.